Sapphirine/202212-23-StackOverflow-Visualization/README.md

 This example will go though the tag count data retrieval since the process for the title predictions data retrieval is also the same.

 Once the tables and cluster have been set up as described, navigate to the code PySpark Socket and Receiver for tags folder and upload the two files to the jupyter notebook on the Dataproc cluster.
 The PySpark Socket file is responsible for fetching the data from StackOverflow every 10 seconds.
-Make sure you run the command below before running the "Python socket.ipynb" code.
+Make sure you run the command below before running the "Python socket.ipynb" file.
 It has been included as the first cell for convenience.

 ```!pip install stackapi```